- Life & Money

 1. Get organized

-Track all the debts you have.
-Include the amount you owe, the minimum payment and the interest rate you’re paying.
-It might feel overwhelming to see the tally, but as you can see from the numbers above, you’re not the only one with debt.
+Before you can do anything else, you need to get a sense of everything you owe, the minimum payment and the interest rate you’re paying.
+If you’re in the camp that has high debt, it might feel overwhelming to see the tally.
+But as you can see from the numbers above, you’re not the only one with debt.
 You’ve got this.

 2. Prioritize